Europa (moon): Composition

-The presence of sodium chloride in the internal ocean has been suggested by a 450 nm absorption feature, characteristic of irradiated NaCl crystals.
+The presence of sodium chloride in the internal ocean has been suggested by a 450nm absorption feature, characteristic of irradiated NaCl crystals.
 It has been spotted in HST observations of the chaos regions and is presumed to be areas of recent subsurface upwelling.
 The subterranean ocean of Europa contains carbon and was observed on the surface ice as a concentration of carbon dioxide within Tara Regio, a geologically recently resurfaced terrain.
 JWST NIRSpec observations show that the northern hemisphere show crystalline water ice beneath the surface and amorphous ice dominating the surface.
 In the southern hemisphere regiones Tara and Powys, crystalline water ice dominates both the surface and the deeper layers.
 These two regiones likely experience ongoing thermal (re)crystallization, as the radiation near Jupiter causes particle amorphization at the top 10 microns over a period of less than 15 days.

+Reprocessing of the old Galileo infrared spectra of Europa revealed a weak absorption band at wavelength 2.2 μm, which is identified with ammonia.
+The position of the band indicates that ammonia is present either as ammonia hydrate or ammonium chloride.
+The strength of the band correlates with linear or banded surface feature suggesting that ammonia was recently upwelled from below via effusive cryovolcanism or similar mechanisms.
+The presence of ammonia in the oceanic water can significantly lower the ice melting temperature leading to a thicker and chemically reduced ocean.

 A series of images of Europa in different wavelengths by the James Webb Space Telescope.
 The different wavelengths show the presence of different forms of carbon dioxide on Europa.